 Best of all, Personal Capital is free.
 If I only had 1 bank account and 1 investment account, I might not need it, but with several accounts Personal Capital is a no brainer.

 What do you think about this $30,000 budget?
-Have you been able to save money while earning $30,000 or less?
+Have you been able to save money while earning $30,000 a year or less?
 What advice to you have for other readers?